Podcastindex-org/podcast-namespace/API/Chapters.md

 - `episodeUrl`: Url for episode on dashboard

 ### Authentication
+Thir API will use the mechanism already used by the [PodcastIndex.org API](https://podcastindex-org.github.io/docs-api/#auth).
-The chapter provider will provide a couple `apiKey` and `apiSecret` which will be displayed on the user dashboard.
+The Chapters Provider will provide a couple `apiKey` and `apiSecret` which will be displayed on the user dashboard.
 Fields:
 - `User-Agent`: Mandatory
 Please identify the system/product you are using to make this request.